 - Moving furniture away from the walls for easy access

 - Letting the surveyor take the lead

-To get an estimation for the cost of a house survey, use our Checkatrade search to find reliable and trusted property surveyors experts in your area.
+To get an estimation for the cost of a house survey, use our Checkatrade search to find reliable and trusted property surveyors in your area.